onsip/sipjs.com/content/api/devel/session.md

 ### `getLocalStreams()`

-Returns a sequence of MediaStream objects representing the streams that are currently sent in this InviteContext.
+Returns a sequence of MediaStream objects representing the streams that are currently sent in this Session.

 #### Returns